 - Citric acid: A weak AHA derived from citrus fruits.
 It is similar to tartaric acid in that it regulates pH.
 It is also used as a preservative.

-Inside your pores, BHAs have several mechanisms of action.
-They exfoliate the pore lining so that oil can flow out more freely, preventing the build-up of dead skin and sebum that leads to clogged and stretched-out pores.
+Since BHAs are oil-soluble, they penetrate below the skin surface as well, exfoliating inside the pores.
+This allows oil to flow out more freely, preventing the build-up of dead skin and sebum that leads to clogged and stretched-out pores.

 Types of BHAs